KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App/Cross-Site-Request-Forgery.md

 </form>
 ```

-The 4D code that serves this page look like:
+The 4D code that serves this page looks like:

 ```4D
 Case of
   :($httpMethod_t="GET")
     // It is important to check if this is called via GET method
+    // since the token should be generated when this page is requested via GET method
     // You can extract HTTP method via WEB GET HTTP HEADER command

     $token_t:=Generate UUID